Lucia A. Reisch: Career

-Her research focus is consumer science, sustainable consumption, behavioural economics, and consumer policy.
-She is the Editor in Chief of the Journal of Consumer Policy.
+Her research focus is behavioural economics and policy, consumer research, sustainable development, and consumer policy.
+She was previously the Editor in Chief of the Journal of Consumer Policy.
 Based on her scientific reputation she was elected to become one of the 400 lifelong members of Germany's Academy of Science and Engineering (Acatech).
-In addition to her professorship at the University of Cambridge she also holds a permanent Guest Professorship at the Zeppelin University of Friedrichshafen as well as a Leibniz Professorship at the Leibniz Institute for Prevention Research and Epidemiology - BIPS (Germany).
+In addition to her professorship at the University of Cambridge she also holds a Leibniz Professorship at the Leibniz Institute for Prevention Research and Epidemiology - BIPS (Germany).

+Reisch is the leader and founder of the El-Erian Institute for Behavioural Economics and Policy at Cambridge Judge Business School, which researches human behaviour and decision-making to inform public policy and address social challenges.

 Other activities

 In 2011, Reisch was appointed by German Chancellor Angela Merkel to join the Ethics Commission for Safe Energy Supply that assessed, after the Fukushima Daiichi nuclear disaster, the potentials of a nuclear phase-out (by 2022) and therewith help prepare Germany's energy transition.
 She has been member and Chairwoman of the Scientific Advisory Board for Consumer, Food, and Nutrition Policies to the German Federal Ministry of Consumer Protection, Food and Agriculture (2002‐2011).
 She was a long-standing member of the German Council for Sustainable Development (2010-2019) and the German Bioeconomy Council, both consulting the German government.
 Between 2014 and 2018, she chaired the Scientific Advisory Board for Consumer Affairs (Sachverständigenrat für Verbraucherfragen) at the German Federal Ministry of Justice and Consumer Protection.
 Since 2016 she is member and spokesperson of the Sustainability Board of Dr. Ing. h.c.
-Porsche AG, which advises the Executive Board on orienting the sports car company’s strategy towards sustainability.
+Porsche AG, which advises the executive board on orienting the sports car company's strategy towards sustainability.